freenas/freenas-docs/userguide/storage.rst

 * Technical details about how encryption keys are used, stored and managed within %brand% can be found in
   `this forum post <https://forums.freenas.org/index.php?threads/recover-encryption-key.16593/#post-85497>`_.

-* Data in the ARC cache and the contents of RAM are unencrypted.

-* Swap is always encrypted, even on unencrypted volumes.

 * There is no way to convert an existing, unencrypted volume.
 Instead, the data must be backed up, the existing pool destroyed, a new